akadatalimited/liquidgui/README.md

 ## Permissions

 Access to the Kraken device normally requires root.
-A udev rule is provided so members of the `plugdev` group can run the tool without `sudo`.
+A udev rule is provided which grants access to the active user via the `uaccess` tag.
+The rule also sets the device group to `plugdev`.
+On distributions that do not create this group (for example Arch Linux) you may either create it or modify the rule to use another group such as `uucp`.

 ### Enabling the udev rule

-1. Create the `plugdev` group if it does not already exist:
+1. (Optional) Create the `plugdev` group if it does not already exist, or adjust the rule to use a different group:

    ```bash
    sudo groupadd -f plugdev
    ```

-2. Add your user to the group:
+2. (Optional) Add your user to the group:

    ```bash
    sudo usermod -aG plugdev "$USER"